Chilldose/COMET/docs/gettingstarted.rst

 .. note:: If you running COMET in a normal python distribution you have to install all modules by hand.
 No environment will be set up for you.
 For needed modules see the requirements.yml file.

-.. warning:: If you run into a problem like, python does not find the environement, python was not recognised or a module cannot be found.
+.. warning:: If you run into a problem like, python does not find the environment, python was not recognised or a module cannot be found.
 Make sure the Anaconda python is accessible from the command prompt.

 If something does not work out as planned try to test if everything was correctly installed on your system.
 Just follow the instructions on :ref:`Once installed, test`